yosp313/docker-wizard/README.md

 # Docker Wizard

 Docker Wizard is a Go TUI that scaffolds a Docker development stack for your project.
-It detects the primary language in your working directory, generates a matching `Dockerfile`, and builds a `docker-compose.yml` based on the services you select.
+It detects the primary language in your working directory, generates a matching `Dockerfile`, and generates a `docker-compose.yml` based on the services you select.

 ## Features
 - Step-by-step wizard UI with a polished header/footer and animations